-The approach taken to achieve the set objectives involved carrying several steps: user need evaluation and data collection, data processing, system development and system implementation Figure 2.
+The approach taken to achieve the set objectives involved carrying several steps: user need evaluation and data collection, data processing, system development and system implementation Fig. 3.

 The first phase involved the collection of relevant data as per system user need evaluation.
 The data was obtained from various organizations dealing with management of water resources.
-The data was in different formats depending on the type of data and the source or organization from which the data was obtained as shown in Table 4.